The following limitations apply when opening Java applications:

 This happens when the JVM does not use the Java Add-in's settings from the environment variables.

-In this case, you need to set -agentlib:jvmhook -Xbootclasspath/ a:"<UFT installation folder>\bin\java_shared\classes";"<UFT installation folder>\bin\java_shared\classes\jasmine.jar" in the JVM Runtime Parameters.
+In this case, you need to set -agentlib:jvmhook -Xbootclasspath/ a:"<UFT One installation folder>\bin\java_shared\classes";"<UFT One installation folder>\bin\java_shared\classes\jasmine.jar" in the JVM Runtime Parameters.

-The display scaling must be set to 100% for UFT to identify objects in JavaFX applications.
+The display scaling must be set to 100% for UFT One to identify objects in JavaFX applications.

-The following test objects are not supported for JavaFX:
+The following methods are not supported for JavaFX objects:

 Web testing only